curiouschip/learn/content/docs/getting-started/RetroPie/_index.md

 Without a few tweaks, the stock RetroPie image won't run on Pip.
 You can download the Pip friendly version of RetroPie below.

  **[Download RetroPie for Pip](https://pip-releases.fra1.digitaloceanspaces.com/retropie/retropie-pip_retropie-4.7.1_kernel-5.4.83-gcc-8.3.0.img.zip)**.

+ Further information on RetroPie can be found on the official [RetroPie website](https://retropie.org.uk/).

  ---